-- Resistant to mold and rotting: With concrete, you won’t need to worry about the issues that usually affect wooden structures, including moisture, humidity, and insect damage.
+- Resistant to mold and rotting: With sealed concrete, you won’t need to worry about the issues that usually affect wooden structures, including moisture, humidity, and insect damage.

 - Perfect for sheds without a built-in floor: While prefabricated structures might come with a wooden floor, sheds built or assembled on-site might not have one.
 The cement can protect the walls, side panels, and entrance of the shed.

-- It can be a DIY project: While two people might be required, you can easily create a concrete base by yourself as a weekend project, which can cut down the cost of building a concrete platform.
+- It can be a DIY project: While two people might be required, you can easily create a concrete base by yourself as a weekend project, which can cut down the cost of building a concrete foundation.